Weight – 11 – 20kg

 Living Conditions ⌂

-Although they are commonly found working on farms across Australia and New Zealand, they are happy as a family pet if given enough exercise and stimulation.
-Like most working breeds, if being kept as a non working dog, they will need considerable daily exercise and mental stimulation to keep them happy and content.
+Although they commonly work on farms across Australia and New Zealand, Australian Kelpies are happy as family pets if they receive enough exercise.
+Like most working breeds, they’ll need considerable daily exercise and mental stimulation to keep them happy and content.
 Having a back yard or a large house, then, is not as important as making sure they exercise regularly.

 Fun Fact ♥